tpatricksullivan/shakespca/README.md

-# shakeseg
+# shakespca
-Model to categorize shakespeare plays for MSCA Linear Algebra class
+Model to categorize shakespeare plays for MSCA Linear Algebra class using Principal Component Analysis